andrewbreen/code-refactor/README.md

 ## Tests

-To test my html and css files, I used W3C's [Markup Validation Service]((https://validator.w3.org/#validate_by_input)) and their [CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input).
+To test my html and css files, I used W3C'sm[Markup Validation Service](https://validator.w3.org/#validate_by_input) and their [CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input).
 These services are free and easy to use.
 To use both, you simply copy and paste your code into the respective input boxes.

 ## License